two students walking outside a building on campus

 • Submit a completed application to the Washburn MBA Program.
 This application is completed online and is found at: www.washburn.edu/mba The application form will provide for the submission of the unofficial academic transcript and letters of reference.

-• The application to the Office of International Programs and application to the MBA program can be done simultaneously through a single application (link listed above); however, admission to the MBA Program will not take place until admission to Washburn University has first been granted through the Office of International Programs, the applicant’s English proficiency has been determined (if applicable), and either an ECE or WES course-by-course evaluation of the applicant’s transcripts has been completed (if applicable).
+• The application to the Office of International Admissions and application to the MBA program can be done simultaneously through a single application (link listed above); however, admission to the MBA Program will not take place until admission to Washburn University has first been granted through the Office of International Admissions, the applicant’s English proficiency has been determined (if applicable), and either an ECE or WES course-by-course evaluation of the applicant’s transcripts has been completed (if applicable).

 Program Entry Competency